nocta-ui/nocta-ui/CONTRIBUTING.md

 When introducing a new component:

 1. Add or update the MDX documentation under `content/docs`.
 Use the existing pages as references for structure and tone.
-2. Import the component into `mdx-components.tsx` so that Fumadocs can render it inside MDX content.
-Without this step, the component is not available to writers.
-3. Import your demo components from `app/components/ui/<component>/<component>-demos.tsx`.
+2. Import your demo components from `app/components/ui/<component>/<component>-demos.tsx`.
-4. Register the documentation page in `content/docs/meta.json` under the appropriate category heading (e.g. `"---Form---"`).
+3. Register the documentation page in `content/docs/meta.json` under the appropriate category heading (e.g. `"---Form---"`).
 This controls sidebar grouping.
-5. Run `pnpm dev` and verify the documentation renders correctly.
+4. Run `pnpm dev` and verify the documentation renders correctly.

 > Remember to keep `mdx-components.tsx`, `content/docs/meta.json`, and `public/registry/registry.json` aligned so the docs, CLI, and registry all agree on the new component’s name and category.